-Figure 7-1 depicts a message queue linked by b next and b prev pointers.
+Figure 8-1 depicts a message queue linked by b_next and b_prev pointers.
 As discussed in the Primer, message queues grow when the STREAMS scheduler is delayed from calling a service procedure because of system activity, or when the procedure is blocked by flow control.
 When it is called by the scheduler, the service procedure processes enqueued messages in FIFO order.
 However, certain conditions require that the associated message (e.g., an M_ERROR) reach its Stream destination as rapidly as possible.
 STREAMS does this by assigning all message types to one of the two levels of message queueing priority-priority and ordinary.
-As shown in Figure 8-1, when a message is queued, the putq utility will place priority messages at the head of the message queue, FIFO within their order of queueing.
+As shown in Figure 8-1, when a message is queue, FIFO within their order of queueing.